Comparison of Key Features of Weigh-In-Motion Sensors

 size, easy installation; no power supply required, excellent lightning

-Mechanical combined structure, resistance strain
+protection performance. | Mechanical combined structure, resistance strain

 principle, sensor deformation under force, causing resistance change,